danReynolds/Notes/Notes/Math239/GraphTheoryFacts.md

 17. Lemma: Every edge of a tree T is a bridge.
 18. Theorem: A tree with at least 2 vertices has at least two vertices of degree 1.
 19. Theorem: if T is a tree, then |E(T)| = |V(T) - 1|.
-20. Proposition: Every edge of a tree is a bridge.
 21. Proposition: If x,y are vertices of a tree T, then there is a unique path of T from x to y.
 19. Theorem: if T is a tree, then |E(T)| = |V(T) - 1|.
 20. Proposition: Every edge of a tree is a bridge.